5 Consequences of Reactive Maintenance Strategies

 The randomness of equipment outages under the reactive maintenance approach can also adversely affect technician availability and technician productivity.
 When a technician who has gathered tools and reviewed the documentation associated with a conveyor belt work order is suddenly pulled off to handle an emergency outage for other equipment, that situation can create inefficiency.
 It can also delay meaningful progress on the conveyor belt work order, which can have a cascade effect of slowing work order completions.
 Under preventive maintenance programs, downtime events may of course still occur, but typically not with the same frequency as they do with reactive maintenance strategies.

 Many organizations committed to preventive maintenance have separate PM teams that are dedicated to the regular, planned maintenance activities.
 The focus of these resources on these activities means that, except in emergency maintenance situations, progress is being made on planned maintenance activities that can help avoid the downtime events that impact maintenance labor efficiency.
+A CMMS software solution like Maintenance Connection makes these processes accessible and easy to control thereby alleviating unexpected downtime and limiting the impact to your organization's ROI.

 Manufacturing companies invest significant amounts of money in their physical assets.
 Maximizing production requires equipment to run optimally and last for the duration of its asset life.
 When equipment is not properly maintained, the lifespan will be shortened.
 This is a lesson that all of us who own automobiles likely fully understand.
 If we have a car that we never change the oil in, or never replace the filters, hoses or tires on, we know our vehicle will wear out in a shorter time frame than one that is maintained properly.
 A preventive maintenance example for a vehicle is to change the oil at regular intervals.
 Industrial manufacturing equipment is similar in that it needs regular care to maximize its lifespan.